helidon-io/helidon-examples/examples/packaging/README.md

 # Helidon Application Packaging Example

-Helidon supports three packaging options for your application:
+Helidon supports two packaging options for your application:

 1. Thin Jar (the default)
 2. JLink Custom Image
-3. Native Image

 It is also possible to package your Helidon application as a fat jar (although this is not recommended).